HOW TO CHOOSE A MICROFLUIDIC 3D PRINTER ?

 Existing 3D printing technologies process explained

-Type of Microfluidic 3D Printer
+Types of Microfluidic 3D Printers

 The 3D printing is an old factory process and is a declination of additive manufacturing.
-As their efficiency is growing up they find applications in very different domains like microfluidic.
+As their efficiency is growing they find applications in very different domains like microfluidics.
 They allow developing any disposable object for inexpensive costs, with many kinds of materials.
 Accuracy of 3D printing is high enough to create micro-fluidic system, 3D printers for such kind of things already exist on the market.

 Microfluidic 3D Printer : Selective laser melting